extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/basic_cli.rst

     | TenGigabitEthernet 228/0/10 | 10.24.39.228 | TenGigabitEthernet 229/0/10 | 10.24.39.229 | default |
     +-----------------------------+--------------+-----------------------------+--------------+---------+

-Use the ``bwc ipf inventory show lldp`` command to show the LLDP neighbor.
+Use the ``bwc ipf inventory show lldp links`` command to show the LLDP neighbor.

 .. code:: shell